tkemmer/CuNESSie.jl/README.md

 ```

 ## Citing
-If you use `CuNESSie.jl` in your research, please cite the following publication:
+If you use `CuNESSie.jl` in your research, please cite the following publications:
+> T. Kemmer, S. Hack, B. Schmidt, A. Hildebrandt.
+CUDA-accelerated protein electrostatics in linear
+> space.
+Journal of Computational Science 70 (2023) 102022.

-> Kemmer, T (2021).
-Space-efficient and exact system representations for the nonlocal protein
+> T. Kemmer.
+Space-efficient and exact system representations for the nonlocal protein electrostatics
-> electrostatics problem.
+> problem.
 Ph.
-D. thesis, Johannes Gutenberg University Mainz.
+D. thesis (2021), Johannes Gutenberg University Mainz.
 Mainz, Germany.

 Citation items for BibTeX can be found in [CITATION.bib](https://github.com/tkemmer/CuNESSie.jl/blob/master/CITATION.bib).